The Supplement Industry

 The supplement industry has a large share of the health, nutrition, and fitness market, and it is going to continue to increase.
+These days, you can purchase supplements as diverse as collagen and as routine as creatine.
 As such, it is essential to understand supplements and make sure that we are armed with useful information about supplements.

 Unfortunately, most supplements are not effective and can be a waste of financial resources.
 That being said, some supplements are indeed effective and can be a good investment for many people.
 Here are the top four supplements that work.

 If you want more information on supplementation, check out our Making Sense of Supplements course.
 And browse our nutrition courses for more.

 1) Whey Protein

 The term "whey protein" describes a group of proteins that are derived from dairy products, generally milk and/or cheese.
 Whey has been used in several capacities over the decades, and there is substantial research behind it.
 There are two primary ways whey protein can be used effectively for most clients: 1) for increasing daily protein intake, and 2) as a dieting strategy.

 First, we know that protein plays a significant role in gaining and/or maintaining muscle tissue.
 For most people, protein intakes between 0.7-1.0 grams per pound of body weight place you in the ideal window for building muscle from training and/or maintaining muscle during periods of calorie deficits.